sigasi/sigasi_insights/content/manual/setup.md

 After downloading, choose or create a folder where you want to install the software and unpack the archive there.
 The archive contains a single top-level folder called `sigasi`.
-Inside the folder there is an application startup file, also called `sigasi`.
+Inside the folder, there is an application startup file, also called `sigasi`.
 Start the application by executing this startup file.